-Beginning on September 16, the University will begin demolition of Leahy Hall in preparation for a new $47.5 million center for rehabilitation education on the corner of Jefferson Avenue and Linden Street.
+In the fall of 2013, the University began construction of a new $47.5 million center for rehabilitation education on the corner of Jefferson Avenue and Linden Street.
 The new building is expected to be completed for the fall of 2015.

-In partnership with the demolition contractor, construction manager, City and state officials, the University has developed the following plan to ensure pedestrian safety during demolition and construction.
+In partnership with the demolition contractor, construction manager, City, and sate officials, the University has developed the following plan to ensure pedestrian safety during all phases of construction.

-- Employees and students traveling to Jefferson Avenue from University parking lots are urged to use the intersection at Mulberry Street and Jefferson Avenue and to avoid the Linden Street and Jefferson Avenue intersection to reduce traffic volume.
+- Employees and students are encouraged to use an alternate route to avoid Linden Street/Jefferson Avenue intersection to reduce traffic volume.

-- Kressler Court immediately behind Leahy Hall will be closed to vehicular traffic.
+- Kressler Court immediately behind the construction site will be closed.
 The City has approved two-way traffic on Kressler Court from McGurrin Hall to Spruce Street to allow access for construction vehicles, businesses and the Leahy Clinic.